 - According to Nielsen, YouTube reaches more US adults ages 18-34 than any cable network

 - Millions of subscriptions happen each day.
 The number of people subscribing daily is up more than 3x since last year, and the number of daily subscriptions is up more than 4x since last year

-However, creating Vlog is not easy.
+However, creating a Vlog is not easy.
 Creating quality video content is even more difficult for an individual because it requires both good content and good presentation.
-Hence blogger may consider grouping with others in order to create quality video content.
+Hence a blogger may consider grouping with others in order to create quality video content.

 I will take the example of men’s movement in India to illustrate this.

 For Example, the Vlogs posted here may be on men’s health, education, jobs, career, relationship, fatherhood, travel, fashion and et al. The list can be long.
-For example, in the health section these vlogs can consider different health issues, remedies available, interview with doctors, professionals etc. In education section, it may contain interviews with different eminent personalities, educationists etc. In travel, it may consider exploring one location and bring in all that a man can do there extreme sports, adventure, bars or it may also have interviews with some men doing excellent social work there.
+For example, in the health section, these vlogs can consider different health issues, remedies available, interview with doctors, professionals etc. In the education section, it may contain interviews with different eminent personalities, educationists etc. In travel, it may consider exploring one location and bring in all that a man can do there extreme sports, adventure, bars or it may also have interviews with some men doing excellent social work there.

 There may be more innovative ideas but the execution of each idea is difficult for any one person to execute.
 Hence it is important for the activists to collaborate at national and even at international level.

 For collaboration, this movement may consider having teams of content editors, video editors and moderators for the channel.
 Everyone may be given the power of creating content and then the team produce the final video for the channel.
 Achieving this at the individual level is not possible for any blogger, because the subjects are varied and the expertise needed is also vast.
 Obtaining MRM knowledge is difficult anyways.